Day 1: Arrival to Passau; On to Engelhartszell

 Optional excursion programs (bookable on board, not included in the tour package):

 - Bratislava city tour with scenic train and walking tour

-- Vienna city tour by bike or bus; concert of waltz and operetta music in the Schönbrunn Palace
+- Vienna city tour by bike or bus; classical waltz and operetta concert in one of Vienna's famous palaces

 - Wachau wine tasting with local wine grower